Our History, The Past

-In 2010 Scott Root and Tony McMurtie purchased the home and began restoring it into its original figure, upon purchasing the home, the space was completely abandoned.
-The ballroom was established in 2010, inspired by The Titanic.
+In 2010 Scott Root and Tony McMurtie purchased the home and began restoring it into its original figure as the space had been completely abandoned.
+The ballroom was established in 2010, inspired by The Titanic ballroom.
 Each year, the previous owners held a Titanic Ball as well as weekly Friday night dinners.
 Rumours surrounding a haunting within the home circulated throughout the county.
 Eventually, Ghost Hunters arrived at the property and produced an episode.
 Later, the spooky allegations were debunked.
 In 2020, Kerri and Cole Glover and Michael Bolster purchased the space which is now Maison Albion.
 The home has been reinvented into a French Victorian inspired home.
 The Glovers have restored the home and turned it into a four bedroom bed and breakfast as well as an event venue.

 The Glovers purchased "The Pillars" in July 2020, and began her restoration and development into a wedding and event venue.
 Every surface was plastered, painted, and touched.
 We added 11.5" bookcases to the groomsman room, gold & silk wallpaper to the dining room, and home antiquities were purchased from the Waldorf Astoria Auction in New York.

 Although there are many before and after photos of the grounds and mansion during the restoration period.
 It was important to the new owners that we honor the history of the property.
 Details like Victorian push button light switches were added and original chandeliers were rewired in order to bring the original beauty back to Maison.
 Even the famous pillars on the porch were replaced and, using historical photographs, the original style of the mansion was restored.

 Looking toward the future, we have constructed the "Pillars of Maison" as our vows to you: